openharmony/docs/en/application-dev/reference/arkui-ts/ts-basic-components-imageanimator.md

 | left     | number \| string | No | Horizontal coordinate of the image relative to the upper left corner of the widget<br>Default value: **0**   |
 | duration | number          | No    | Playback duration of each image frame, in milliseconds.<br>Default value: **0**              |

 ## Events

+In addition to the [universal events](ts-universal-events-click.md), the following events are supported.

 | Name| Description|
 | -------- | -------- |